The Spatial and Emission Properties of the Large [O III] Emission Nebula Near M31: Conclusions

 There are a number of follow-up observations that could help resolve the true nature and origin of the SDSO nebulosity.
 Although we are confident in our radial velocity measurement, our result and that of \citet{Amram2023} were obtained with low dispersion spectra.
 Higher resolution spectra would be especially useful to investigate its radial velocity across SDSO's whole structure.
 Spectra covering several emission lines including [\ion{O}{1}] $\lambda\lambda$6300,6364, [\ion{O}{2}] $\lambda\lambda$3726,3729, [\ion{O}{3}] $\lambda\lambda$4959,5007, [\ion{N}{2}] $\lambda\lambda$6548,6583, [\ion{S}{2}] $\lambda\lambda$6716,6731, H$\alpha$, and H$\beta$ could provide valuable data on the nebula's density and ionization state.
 Sensitive radio observations could also provide a test for the shock scenario as the origin of the SDSO's strong [\ion{O}{3}] emission through the detection of nonthermal radio emission.
 Finally, sensitive and high resolution 21 cm data of the H~I emission cloud coincident with SDSO and covering the velocity range of $-10$ to $-100$ km s$^{-1}$ could investigate the presence of low velocity gas at SDSO's exact location as we have proposed.

-We thank Arjun Dey, Mark Fardal, and Andrew Fox, for helpful conversions about M31's stellar streams, Eric Galayda, and the entire MDM staff for making the optical spectral observations possible.
+We thank Arjun Dey, Mark Fardal, Gary Ferland, Andrew Fox, and Wolfgang Reich for helpful comments and conversations about the SDSO nebula and M31's stellar streams.
+We are grateful to Eric Galayda and the entire MDM staff for making the optical spectral observations possible.
 We also thank Andrew Fryhover, Vicent Peris, and Alicia Lozano for generously making available their deep H$\alpha$ images of M31.
 This work made use of the Simbad database, NASA's Skyview online data archives, the Max Planck Institute for Radio Astronomy Survey Sampler, and the Gaia EDR3 catalog.

 \facilities{MDM Observatory (OSMOS), and various privately owned and operated telescopes }

 \software{PYRAF \citep{Pyraf2012}, Astropy v4.0 \citep{Astropy2013}, ds9 \citep{DS9}, L.A.\ Cosmic \citep{vanDokkum2001}, ESO-MIDAS \citep{MIDAS} }